Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 Change basic settings for the user profile.

-Click on the three dots menu next to the account profile and click on **Profile Settings**.
+Click on the profile thumbnail next to the bottom right and click on **Profile Settings**.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-profile-settings-menu.png" width="100%" alt="Live Agent Profile  Menu" />